The short answer is you don't!

 - Once interviews are completed and offers have commenced, a breakdown of the scores awarded across the various interview assessment areas will be released to Oriel and an email sent confirming this.

-- A graph showing the distribution of scores nationally, the appointability rate and average scores will be released to this website for both application and interview scores.
+- Around the same time, a graph showing the distribution of scores nationally, the appointability rate and average scores will be released to this website for both application and interview scores.
 This will be available from the document library.

 - In the week following first offers, all candidates will be emailed the comments made by interviewers on their marksheets.